 - Folic Acid-Fed mice showed high white blood cell counts, which were even higher in these same mice with MTHFR issues.

 - MTHFR activity is inhibited by high levels of folic acid in mice, even in genetically wild-type mice.

-- The livers of Folic Acid-fed mice had reduced ability to methylate toxins as compared to the other mice.
+- The livers of Folic Acid-fed mice had a reduced ability to methylate toxins as compared to the other mice.